 We are excited to announce we have added a new board member, James Boehm.
 Jimmy, like a few of our board member is blind.
 He lives in Nashville, attends Vanderbilt University and has started a not for profit to refurbish used canes called You Cane Give.
+His website is www.customcane.com.
 He has also agreed to take used slates and stylus’ that we can pass on to blind organizations that ask for them.
 Jimmy is a perfect fit for the board and we welcomed him on the board in January.
-If you have any, or know of someone who does, please have them contact Jimmy at firstname.lastname@example.org.
+If you have any, or know of someone who does, please have them contact Jimmy at email@example.com.

 Blessings to all of you out there in our world,

 This is a very exciting month for Global Cane Outreach, we have Guy Crook headed off for Guatemala with a suitcase full of canes and bibles, going to a school for disabled, there not only will he be training and decypleing and cane training blind folks, but also the local missionaries that live there so they can continue to train.

 We have Mike Snyder taking off for South Africa with 82 canes and will deliver them to the schools for the blind that we have been in contact with.
 Also, he will have a opportunity to spend a little time with the people we have been fortunate to spread God’s love in the pest.